 Diaper Changing Tables, Nursing Rooms, and Toilets

-Regarding nursing in Japan, it’s acceptable to nurse in public but highly recommended to cover up with a nursing cape or something similar.
-If you feel uncomfortable, you can also look for a nursing room, with signs explicitly excluding males.
-Some nursing rooms have hot water dispensers for making formula and most can be locked from the inside for privacy.
+Regarding nursing in Japan, it’s acceptable to nurse in public, but covering up with a nursing cape or something similar is highly recommended.
+If you feel uncomfortable, you can also look for a nursing room with signs explicitly excluding males.
+Some nursing rooms have hot water dispensers for making formula; most can be locked inside for privacy.
 They tend to be clean and safe.

 I recommend downloading the app mama papa map (English available), which shows you the nearest diaper-changing tables and nursing rooms.
 It may come in handy when you’re outside and need a quick diaper change or nursing.
 (Android or iOS).